 Whenever WordPress sent out an update, their whole blog broke.

 Come to find out, after going through and uninstalling one plugin at a time to see which one it was that broke their blog (which took them days!), it was a WooCommerce plugin.
-The plugins don’t always play nice with each other.
+The plugins don’t always play nice and have seamless integration with each other.
 Sometimes there are glitches and with so many plugins, you’re asking for trouble.

 As a general rule for your blog, whether you use WooCommerce or not, keep your amount of plugins as low as you possibly can.
 Every 6 months, I go into my plugins and make sure I have ONLY what I need and what I’m using.